vishaltak/gitlab-development-kit/doc/howto/runner.md

 # Using GitLab Runner with GDK

-Most features of [GitLab CI/CD](http://docs.gitlab.com/ee/ci/) need a [Runner](http://docs.gitlab.com/ee/ci/runners/README.html) to be registered with the GitLab installation.
+Most features of [GitLab CI/CD](http://docs.gitlab.com/ee/ci/) need a [runner](http://docs.gitlab.com/ee/ci/runners/README.html) to be registered with the GitLab installation.
 This how-to takes you through the necessary steps to do so when GitLab is running under GDK.

-Before setting up Runner, you must have [set up the GDK](../index.md) for your workstation.
+Before setting up a runner, you must have [set up the GDK](../index.md) for your workstation.

 You can set up: